By Carla Olivo, PCSgrades Director of Strategic Communications

 Recurring Costs of Owning Your Home

 There are several recurring costs that come with home-ownership.
-Some of these costs may be included in the escrow payment made to your lender each month, while other expenses are paid separately.
+Some of these costs may be included in the escrow payment made to your lender each month.
+Other expenses are paid separately.

 Loan Payments – Principal and interest payments are paid each month for the life of your mortgage loan, which is usually for a 15 or 30 year period.
 Lawson says, “The loan payment for a fixed-rate mortgage remains constant for the full term of repayment.
 For an adjustable-rate mortgage, the rate is tied to a benchmark.
 The payment varies as the benchmark changes.”
 The loan payment is included in your monthly escrow payment.

-Utilities – Homeowners are generally responsible for paying all utilities and local services on the property: gas, water, electric, garbage and recycling, cable and Internet, and sometimes more.
+Utilities – Homeowners are generally responsible for paying all utilities and local services on the property.
+Included are: gas, water, electric, garbage, recycling, cable and internet.
 These costs will vary widely by location and usage.

 Maintenance – Homeowners are also responsible for all home maintenance and upkeep costs, such as replacing appliances, outside shutters, exterior painting, and HVAC cleaning and inspection.
 Generally you can expect to pay 1% of your home’s value per year on maintenance, replacements and repairs.